-Farther is an AR tour for the Museum of Flight designed for the HoloLens.
-It provides a variety of guided tours, additional video, audio and interactive content, and improved accessibility for non-English speakers.
+Farther is a conceptual AR tour for the Museum of Flight designed for the HoloLens.
+It would provide a variety of guided tours, additional video, audio and interactive content, and improved accessibility for non-English speakers.

 The Museum of Flight in Tukwila, WA is the world’s largest independent non-profit air and space museum.

 Founded originally to preserve the aerospace technological heritage of the Pacific Northwest, the museum’s collection has grown to over 15,000 artifacts.

 The Museum’s mission is to acquire, preserve and exhibit historically significant air and space artifacts and to provide a foundation for research and lifelong learning programs that inspire an interest in and understanding of science, technology, and the humanities.

 Farther, a HoloLens AR tour, enhances exhibits by adding additional content and offering customized guides throughout the museum.

 We began by researching the capabilities of the HoloLens headset and brainstorming a list of potential features that could be added to the museum experience.
 In considering what features to include we were guided by five main considerations:

 Because the museum is a crowded space, voice commands take a secondary role so as not to disturb other guests.

 When it is used, the activation phrase “Flight Deck” is required to avoid accidental activation.